athenarc/table-search/README.md

 ## Notes

 1. The `requirements.txt` file contains the necessary libraries for all the indexing techniques to work.
 To use the `run_pretrain.py` and `extractVectors.py` files with the most efficient performance, one can install the latest versions of these libraries.
-2. To help organize the project, we created an empty `data` directory.
-Inside it, we added nested empty directories using the SANTOS-S dataset as an example to show how the table files (datalake and query) and vectors are structured in the project.

 ## Citation
 If you are using the code in this repo, please cite the following paper: